Do you have a child with a food allergy/multiple food allergies who’s going back to school? Or starting school for the first time?

 My absolute FAVORITE labels to use for the majority of these are Mabel’s Labels.
 Most of the labels we’re using on things right now have been on them for over a YEAR!!
 And these are on items that go through the dishwasher!
 They don’t even show signs of wear- it’s really amazing to me.

 This super customizable Medical Alert Label Pack is great to start out with, which includes labels and tags!
-They also have round Customizable Allergy Alert Labels, pre-printed Allergy Stickers that give you a choice of allergen to choose, two types of personalized safety alert bracelets, and more!
+They also have round Customizable Allergy Alert Labels, pre-printed Allergy Stickers that give you a choice of allergen to choose, two types of personalized safety alert bracelets, these new awesome Emergency Contact Labels that I LOOOVE, and more!
+Check out the whole line of Kids’ Safety Labels here!

 13. Document ALL Communication & Reconfirm in Writing!